The Copycats - Star Trek TOS

 Tricorders: unknown

-These are the known 4 versions.
-The first three versions were for sale to the collector community and by order at conventions ONLY:
+These are the four known versions.
+The first three versions were for sale to the collector community and by order at conventions ONLY.

-Version 1: Gloss paint scheme, high rear selector switch red/green “battery power” meter and “prismatic” multi-color tape for aspirator pile.
-First very early units had Velcro on the handle.
-3 speeds of bright flashing strobe: slow very bright, slightly faster, slightly slower with very bright flashes.
-No sound.
-Rear selector switch was not numbered.
+Version 1: Semi-gloss paint scheme, tall rear selector knob, red/green “BATTERY” meter and prismatic multi-color tape for aspirator pile.
+Very early units had Velcro on the handle.
+3 speeds of bright flashing strobe: rapid flashing, slightly slower, and slow with very bright flash.
+These units had no sound.
+Rear selector switch was numbered 3-2-1.
+Hand unit featured thin side rails.
+Sound added to later version 1 phasers in addition to wider side rails and faux trigger textured black vinyl tape on hand unit.
+Velcro on handle removed.

-Version 2: Semi flat paint scheme, prismatic tape for aspirator pile.
-The battery meter was upgraded to a numbered power meter from Radio shack Realistic TRC-24C CB radio.
+Version 2: Semi-flat paint scheme, prismatic tape for aspirator pile.
+The battery meter was changed to a numbered signal/RF meter from a Radio Shack Realistic TRC-24C CB radio.
 3 speeds of bright flashing strobe.
-Somewhat the same as earlier version, but with sound, volume controlled by the thumbwheel on the hand unit.
-Also there was the introduction on the #3 selector switch of the “overload” feature: Slow charge monitored on the power meter and when neon bulb on the hand unit lit bright, the unit could be fired to emit a blinding flash.
-Rear selector switch now numbered 1 through 3 from here on.
+Somewhat the same as the later version 1 unit, the sound volume being controlled by the thumbwheel on the hand unit.

 Version 1